zopefoundation/zope.locking/src/zope/locking/README.txt

 ------

 The `freeze` method allows users to create an endable freeze.
-It has no requirments on the interaction.
+It has no requirements on the interaction.
 It should be protected carefully, from a security perspective.

     >>> token = broker.freeze()